jkeohan/bonus_lectures/AWS/api-gateway-lambda-full-crud/api-gateway-path-params..md

 ## Working With Route Params (Resources)

 Let's take a look at the routing table once again and our focus will be on the following routes, all of which make use of a **path params**.
-This works in the same way as was configured in express.

-The path param in all of the routes is represented as **/:id**
+This works in the same way as was configured in express with the path param in all of the routes being represented as **/:id**

 HTTP  | URI  | CRUD Operation | Controller | Has Data
 -----------|------------------|------------------|:---:|:---: